- Silver - Sommelier Wine Awards 2018

 and ‘La Rochelle’.
 The vines are densely planted at 9000 vines per hectare and yields are low, between 20-35 hl/ha, versus the minimum requirements of 6000 vines per hectare and yields of 56hl/ha for wines of the Moulin-à-Vent appellation.
 Here Gamay is given the royal treatment and the resulting wines will develop and improve beautifully over time in the bottle.
 The wines are fermented in stainless steel tanks and then aged in French oak with sizes ranging from 228L, 350L to 500L, depending on the wine.

 Moulin-à-Vent translates as windmill in French.
 The grapes are sourced from vineyards which are situated in the heart of Moulin-à-Vent, in sight of the historic windmill after which the appellation is named.
 The vines are east-facing and situated at 200-350 metres above sea level.
-They grow on granitic and poor, sandy soils, they have an average of 50 years.
+They grow on granitic and poor, sandy soils with vine age averaging 50 years.

 A warm June and July meant that the 2015 vintage started off well.
 Dry and sunny conditions in August caused a slight reduction in yields but cooler night time temperatures throughout the growing season helped the grapes to ripen slowly and retain their acidity.
 Strong southerly winds towards the end of August kept the grapes dry and helped to keep them free from fungal infection.
 Concentrated and healthy grapes were harvested quite early in comparison to recent vintages.